 Mouth to lung vaping (also known as MTL) is similar to the process of smoking a traditional cigarette; you first take in the vapour into your mouth, then inhale into the throat and lungs.
 This allows you to experience flavours via your tongue first, before drawing the vapour into the lungs and exhaling.

 It’s no surprise then, that this vaping style is favoured by those looking to quit conventional smoking and move from smoking a cigarette to a vaping device.
 It’s also the preferred style of vaping for users who like their vape to deliver flavour from their favourite e-liquids, rather than large clouds of vapour.
 In fact, the longer you allow the vapour to linger in the mouth, the more hit and flavour you’ll experience, and the fewer clouds you’ll produce.

-Among the many benefits of MTL vaping is that MTL vaping devices are generally smaller than their DTL (direct to lung) counterparts, this means they’re kinder on your vape battery, less vape juice is used overall and also vapour clouds are less visible and detectable by smell, this is often referred to as “stealth vaping”.
+Among the many benefits of MTL vaping is that MTL vaping devices are generally smaller than their DTL (direct to lung) counterparts, they do not need as much power to function this means they’re kinder on your vape battery, less vape juice is used overall and also vapour clouds are less visible and detectable by smell, this is often referred to as “stealth vaping”.

 Rather than drawing vapour into the mouth, as the name suggests, direct to lung (or DTL) vaping involves users essentially breathing through their atomiser.
 Often likened to the breathing techniques used while scuba diving, DTL vaping can be a little strange at first, and involves the user delivering the vapour directly to the lungs in one smooth inhaling motion.